Eudoxus of Cnidus: Mathematics

 The complexity of the definition reflects the deep conceptual and methodological innovation involved.
-It brings to mind the famous fifth postulate of Euclid concerning parallels, which is more extensive and complicated in its wording than the other postulates.

-The Eudoxian definition of proportionality uses the quantifier, "for every ..." to harness the infinite and the infinitesimal, just as do the modern epsilon-delta definitions of limit and continuity.
+The Eudoxian definition of proportionality uses the quantifier, "for every ..." to harness the infinite and the infinitesimal, similar to the modern epsilon-delta definitions of limit and continuity.

-Additionally, the Archimedean property stated as definition 4 of Euclid's book V is originally due not to Archimedes but to Eudoxus.
+The Archimedean property, definition 4 of Elements Book V, was credited to Eudoxus by Archimedes.

 Astronomy

 In ancient Greece, astronomy was a branch of mathematics; astronomers sought to create geometrical models that could imitate the appearances of celestial motions.
 Identifying the astronomical work of Eudoxus as a separate category is therefore a modern convenience.
 Some of Eudoxus's astronomical texts whose names have survived include: